Konrad-Zak/end-project-backend/README.md

     1) First run end-project-backend
     2) Second run end-project-frontend
     3) go to http://localhost:8080/ or http://localhost:8080/login
-    4) create new user or login in app
+    4) create new user or login in app by use user account
     5) use app

 Accounts:

-        Admin account:
+        Admin account(for use dedicated endpoints):
         Username: ADMIN
         PASSWORD: ADMIN